attainu/python-project-rajat-bhatt-au9/README.md

             telegram by default.
             To recive notification from IFTTT install IFTTT mobile app.
-            To recive notifications on Telegram install Telegram app and join this channel @IFTTT.
+            To recive notifications on Telegram install Telegram app and join this channel https://t.me/bitcoin_notificationrajat .

             Prerequisite : INSTALL IFTTT APP AND TELEGRAM APP and TO RECIVE NOTIFICATON.